napari/docs/docs/guides/magicgui.md

     # the following two methods are essential for refreshing the widget
     def reset_choices(self, event=None):
+        # this call updates the possible layers that can be selected
         self.layer_select.reset_choices(event)

     def showEvent(self, event) -> None: